-Minimum of two A's in any Core subject (language arts, math, science, social studies) and no other grades lower than B or S. For the purposes of the Honor Roll, no distinction or adjustment of grades will be made among math courses of different levels.
+Minimum of an A in any two Core subjects (language arts, math, science, social studies) and no other grades lower than B or S. For the purposes of the Honor Roll, no distinction or adjustment of grades will be made among math courses of different levels.

-Special Education and Related Services under I.D.E.A. and Section 504 may receive extra help with their classroom work and study skills.
-Ask your School Counselor, the building Child Study Team, or the Section 504 Officer for information.
+Special Education and Related Services under I.D.E.A. and Section 504

 Children with disabilities will not be subject to discrimination based on disability and will be provided a free appropriate public education in the least restrictive environment.
 Such children are provided special education and related services, which may include services such as speech, occupational and physical therapy.
-Children with identified learning problems
+Children with identified learning problems may receive extra help with their classroom work and study skills.
+Ask your School Counselor, the building Child Study Team, or the Section 504 Officer for information.